 Simon Russell Beale is terrifying as the psychopathic Beria – bumptious and outwardly friendly, then switching in a millisecond to menacing and murderous, and thoroughly enjoying the terror of his colleagues, who know that he is first among equals now.
 Twisting words and changing expectations so other men say something innocuously incriminating almost seems to turn him on.

 Beria’s not afraid to get his hands dirty either, punching prisoners with such enjoyment one wonders if he actually wants them to talk.
-His addendum to a list of people to be rounded up on Stalin’s orders is chilling: “shoot her before him, but make sure he sees it” he instructs a minion.

 Once Stalin is dead Beria pushes for an end to killing and the release of prisoners, which leaves colleagues so confused as to his intentions (is he a “liberal and radical” reformer in the mould of – yes, Stalin – or is it all a trap?) they all alternately raise and lower their hands as Molotov tries to shoehorn this unexpected way of thinking into what has gone before.

-And like the puppet-master he is, Beria can also bring back loved ones, seemingly from the dead.
+Of course Beria can also bring back loved ones, seemingly from the dead.
 Molotov’s wife, who was thought to have been shot, has instead been kept alive by Beria in prison, and he now returns her to her husband; a flourish rather spoilt by the refusal of Molotov (Michael Palin) to speak of her as anything but the lowest traitor, such is his loyalty to the party and fear of Beria.

 Stalin’s children also put in an appearance.
 Rupert Friend manages to keep the drunken, silly, manchild Vasily just the right side of annoying parody.
 Svetlana (Andrea Riseborough), Stalin’s daughter, looks like a more frumpy Princess Anne, and though she’s intelligent her spoilt upbringing means she is both clear-sighted and densely entitled.

 You don’t need to know any Russian history, as there are helpful labels on screen.
-In fact if you’re older and actually remember the Soviet Union, or are a bit of a history buff, you’r going to lose some of the “who dies?” tension (apart from Stalin.
+In fact if you’re older and actually remember the Soviet Union, or are a bit of a history buff, you’re going to lose some of the “who dies?” tension (apart from Stalin.
 That’s already been massively spoilered in the title).